FEUP-LEIC-ES-2023-24/2LEIC03T3/README.md

 - Notes on the Sprint Retrospective:

 We implemented what we had planned and are satisfied with what we did and how we worked as a team.
 Unfortunately, we weren't able to test and launch our app using an emulator, just in the web.
 This problem still puzzles us and solving it is our top-priority now.
+We plan to solve the problem in the ESOF Tech Wizards (Clinic), with the help of more experienced students.

 - Happiness Meter after Sprint 1: